 - None of the hassles associated with removable dentures

 - Firmly attached to the bone structure, leaving them feeling more like natural teeth.

 - Foods avoided in the past return to the menu

 - Like tooth roots, implants stimulate the jawbone and prevent bone deterioration

 - Help prevent the appearance of premature aging that comes with jaw bone shrinkage

 You can have one implant or several, based on the restoration you need.
 If you currently have bridgework or dentures but would like a more solid restoration or are missing teeth and want to enjoy the lifestyle of a full set of teeth, call us today to schedule an appointment.

 Call our Acton, MA office to reserve your personal periodontal evaluation.
-As a periodontist, Dr. Stephen Grossman offers specialized treatments including periodontal therapy, laser periodontal therapy, implant dentistry, gum grafting, soft tissue management and bone regeneration procedures that are backed by extensive education and experience.
-Dr. Grossman and our team serve patients from Lexington, Brookline, and beyond.
+As a periodontal practice, we offer treatments including periodontal therapy, laser periodontal therapy, implant dentistry, gum grafting, soft tissue management and bone regeneration procedures that are backed by extensive education and experience.
+Our team serves patients from Lexington, Brookline, and beyond.
 We look forward to meeting you and providing the highest standard of care to address your periodontal needs.